Best Tech YouTube Channels: 25 Creators Every Tech Fan Should Watch

 • Subscribers (Feb 2026): 5.73M

-• Content focus: Tech gadgets, budget tech, gaming setups, experiments, how tos
+• Content focus: Gadget reviews, budget tech, gaming setups, experiments, tutorials

-• Upload frequency: Weekly to multiple times per week
+• Posting frequency: Weekly to several times per week

-• Why follow: Austin does a good job serving the average consumer.
-A lot of his stuff answers “Is the cheaper version actually fine?” which is a real 2026 question.
+• Why you should watch it: Austin is good at providing value to the average consumer.
+A ton of his videos are “is the budget product actually okay?” which is a very 2026 question.

 Dave2D (Dave Lee)